Delegative democracy: Delegative democracy due to cycles

 Delegative democracies are able to prosper in their respective areas due to the fact that there is a specific social and economic crisis that allows those in charge to go about the exercise of their authority.
 When looking at the history of delegative democracies, it is seen that they are typically set into place after an authoritarian ruling.

 The timing after this ruling and establishment of a democratic-based government is known as the "second transition".
 This is moving from a democratically elected government to a democratic regime, also known as an institutionalized democracy.
-During this "second transition", new democracies can become authoritarian ruling once again.
+During this "second transition", new democracies can become autocracies again.
 The main element for determining what occurs during the second transition is the governmental policies and the political strategy.
 When the people see the success of these institutions that specifically support social and economic problems, delegative democracy prevails.
 This is what occurs in Spain.

 The overall idea of delegative democracy as a whole is spun from Robert Dahl's definition of polyarchy.
 When an individual is elected within a delegative democracy, they are able to govern the country as they see fit.
 Some of these individuals include Indira Gandhi, Corazon Aquino, and Isabel Perón).
 The president is representative of the nation and their actions are said to represent the needs of the whole nation.
 Their actions are not party-affiliated and in fact, puts themselves above all parties.
 Unlike democratic republics like the United States who has Congress and the judiciary, accountability is put all on the president instead of other institutions.
 Although delegative democracy focuses power on one leader, it shares democratic traditions in terms of allowing the majority to win.

 Problems

-Although some delegative democracies have been successful, there have been failures due to falling into a pervasive cycle of unhappiness from those that are being governed.
-Although the large social and economic problems are what allows these presidents to set their position for their team, it is what also allows them to receive a discount from the population.
-Delegative democracy is all about the second phase of the democratic cycle so when this cycle is hindered by no economic and social growth, there tends to be unfavorable ruling for the political leader.
+Although some delegative democracies have been successful, there have been failures due to them falling into a pervasive cycle of unhappiness felt by those that are being governed.
+Although the large social and economic problems are what allows these presidents to set the platform of their party, it is also what allows them to receive a free pass from the electorate.
+Delegative democracy is all about the second phase of the democratic cycle.
+When this cycle is hindered by a lack of economic and social growth, conditions therefore tend to be unfavorable for the political leader.

 According to Guillermo O’Donnell, "voters are supposed to choose, irrespective of their identities and affiliations, the individual who is most fit to take responsibility of the country… after the election, voters or delegators are expected to become passive, but cheering audience of what the president does".
 In this sense, voters and the population have their main say in government while they are voting, but once the president is elected, the system reduces their power in terms of freedom of expression.